Defacto2/df2/README.md

 **html** generates HTML pages for groups, peoples and the site map.

+**new** handles new demozoo and proof submissions and repairs any malformed data.

 **proof** automates the parsing of files tagged as _releaseproof_.

 ---